aphcore/alchemybot/README.md

 In-game instructions:

 If you do not know how to install a MacroMod script then this free script isn't for you.
 I do not provide support on my free scripts.
-(Unless you can catch me on a good day)

 Do "/setspawn" next to a brewing stand, chest full of water bottles, and a trash area to throw things into the void.
 Next, put enchanted cane and wart into your inventory with at least 4 empty slots.
 (The script will stop after it has used all Enchanted Sugar Cane and Netherwart)
 Finally, execute the script.

-Made in 2 hours, if you have any suggestions please DM me on discord or telegram.
+Made in 2 hours, if you have any suggestions please DM me on telegram.
 ```